-CSI 8.0 - SkillsUSA Framework.
+CSI 8.0 - SkillsUSA Framework

 The SkillsUSA Framework is used to pinpoint the Essential Elements found in Personal Skills, Workplace Skills and Technical Skills Grounded in Academics.
 Students will be expected to display or explain how they used some of these Essential Elements.
-Please reference the graphic above, as you may be scored on specific elements applied to your project.
-For more, visit: www.skillsusa.org/about/skillsusa-framework/.
+Please reference the graphic, as you may be scored on specific elements applied to your project.
+For more, visit: www.skillsusa.org/who-we-are/skillsusa-framework/

-Appendix A
+APPENDIX A